 Pam Powell graduated Magna cum Laude from Northeastern University in 2000 with a Bachelor of Science in Physical Therapy.
 She earned her CSCS (Certified Strength and Conditioning Specialist) credentials in 2002.
 Pam has worked in sports medicine since graduation, as well as running injury prevention and sports conditioning programs for adolescent and teenage athletes.
 Pam came to All Access Physical Therapy in January 2005.

-Jill Anzalone graduated with her Doctorate in Physical Therapy in 2016 from Northeastern University.
+Jill Trovo graduated with her Doctorate in Physical Therapy in 2016 from Northeastern University.
 She completed her undergraduate degree at Quinnipiac University with a Bachelor of Science in Health and Science Studies.

 While at Northeastern, Jill gained experience in a multiple hospital and outpatient settings.
 She completed her orthopedic clinical rotations locally at Ashland Physical Therapy and in Boca Raton, FL at Yamato Physical Therapy and Spinal Rehabilitation.
 Jill exhibits a calm and reassuring approach to patient care.
 As a former gymnast and cheerleader, she has a special interest in injuries among those athletes.

 Jill grew up locally in Marlborough, MA.
-In her free time, she enjoys spending time with her family, traveling, and being outdoors with her dog Nina.
+In her free time, Jill enjoys spending time with her family, traveling, and being outdoors with her dog, Nina.